EligibleDev/learning_typescript/README.md

 -   If we're working with objects and we want our generic to meet a minimum requirement we can use the extends keyword and point out to a type that we wanna meet.
 It kinda works like the satisfied keyword.

 -   We can use generics with not only functions but also types and interfaces if we want.

+## Chapter 14: Conditional Types

+-   Conditional types are mainly used by library authors.

+-   Conditional types are defined by ternaries.

+## Chapter 15: Local Development

+-   We can control everything about typescript inside the `tsconfig.json` file.

+-   Declaration files contains our type information.
+They are `.d.ts` files.

+-   If we're facing any unexpected type related errors, restarting the typescript server might help :)